ruhianitasharma/digital-cv/README.md

 ## Awards and Achievements

 - 2012-2017: UGC-BSR Meritorious fellowship.
-- 2015: Young scientist award in 2nd International conference of Agriculture, Horticulture and Plant Sciences.
+- 2015: Young scientist award in 2nd International Conference of Agriculture, Horticulture and Plant Sciences.
 - 2017: Best paper award in 3rd International Conference on Recent Advances in Engineering Science and management.
 - 2020: IISER Mohali- Institute Post-doctoral fellowship.